marioveld/frosty_friday/ffw1/README.md

 # A solution to Frosty Friday Week 1

-[Frosty Friday][fros] is a weekly Snowflake challange series created by Christopher Marland and Mike Droog.
+[Frosty Friday][fros] is a weekly Snowflake challenge series created by Christopher Marland and Mike Droog.
-These challanges can be a lot of fun so be sure to take a look!
+These challenges can be a lot of fun so be sure to take a look!

 This is my solution to [Frosty Friday Week 1][ffw1].

 ## Exploring the Amazon S3 bucket

-In the challange we are asked to take data in an Amazon S3 bucket and load it to a `TABLE` in Snowflake, using a Snowflake `STAGE`.
+In the challenge we are asked to take data in an Amazon S3 bucket and load it to a `TABLE` in Snowflake, using a Snowflake `STAGE`.

-The Amazon S3 bucket can be referecend from `s3://frostyfridaychallenges/challenge_1/`.
+The Amazon S3 bucket can be referenced from `s3://frostyfridaychallenges/challenge_1/`.

 After making a stage with the Amazon S3 bucket URL,